Population-based Evaluation in Repeated Rock-Paper-Scissors as a Benchmark for Multiagent Reinforcement Learning: Learning to Play Repeated RPS

 \section{Learning to Play Repeated RPS}

 Can an agent {\it learn} to earn high population return and not be very exploitable?
 Here, we show baselines and RL agent performance on this environment.
 We evaluate them using the population-based evaluation (PBE) criteria in Section~\ref{sec:pbe}.
+The resulting best achievable score of each learning approach is summarized in Table~\ref{tab:top_agg_score}.